Chimney Cleaning – Full guide and checklist

 Double-check if they are lying low on your chimneys because it might start a fire and might cause a ruckus on your town.
 It also restricts the flow of air in and out of your chimney.

-Remove the ashes
+Remove the ashes from the fireplace regularly

 Never forget to clean out the ashes formed by the burned woods from your chimney.
 This is another vital procedure to know how your chimney works.
 Double-check if all the ashes formed on your chimney are clearly cleaned out of the firebox before you put another set of firewood.
 Sweep it with a broomstick or let a vacuum clean it, especially the cold ashes and throw them outside.
 Don’t worry if you get cold ashes on the carpet, they can be cleaned with great ease with Stanley Steemer promo code.